 What do you think?

-The answer is yes, that is enough people that if if those people wanted to make sure there was trouble, they could very easily with that number of people, even much less.
+The answer is yes, that is enough people that if those people wanted to make sure there was trouble, they could very easily with that number of people, even much less.

-Um, but 274, it becomes easy.
+But 274, it becomes easy.

-You could absolutely manage the entire you know nature of the crowd with 274 people, you would just have to make sure that those people were the you know loudest, most aggressive, and then other people would sort of follow.
+You would just have to make sure that those people were the loudest, most aggressive, and then other people would sort of follow.

 It wouldn't take that much.